BLUE CREEK CANINE, DOG TRAINING, BILLINGS

 Read full article here : Don't socialize the dog

-Proper socialization also doesn't mean, that your dog should say HI to everybody he or she meets.
+Proper socialization also doesn't mean, that your dog should say "HI" and greet everybody he or she meets.
 Quite the contrary.
 When on a leash and out and about, I only let very few people engage with my puppy.
 It is more important that my puppy learn to calmly observe the environment instead of engaging too much, thus finding more value in other people and dogs than me.
-That can become a big problem later on in life, if my puppy, now maybe a full blown teenager, thinks that he needs to go say hi to everybody we meet on a walk and tries to drag me to them.
+That can become a big problem later on in life if my puppy, now maybe a full blown teenager, thinks that he needs to go say hi to everybody we meet on a walk and tries to drag me to them.

 Picture